talyssonoliver/taly/docs/user-guides/admin-guide.md

 ## Frequently Asked Questions

-### **1. How do I add multiple salons?**
+### **1. How do I add multiple companies?**

-- Currently, each account supports managing a single salon.
+- Currently, each account supports managing a single company.
 For multiple locations, contact support for enterprise options.

 ### **2. Can I add custom booking rules?**

 - Yes.
 Navigate to **Settings > Booking Rules** to define custom policies like cancellation windows or buffer times.

 ---